-There are also criticisms of Kakao Games being slow to act on bugs that affected the economy, to which the publisher benefited from, and that when users were punished only a small amount of users were punished for utilizing the exploits.
+There are also criticisms of Kakao Games being slow to act on bugs that affected the economy, to which the publisher benefited from, and that when users were punished only a few of them were penalized.

 This blog post is still online and has been viewed more than 124,000 times, as of the writing of this article.
 The issues brought out in the blog post even managed to get its own Wiki page.
 However, it was met with a hostile reaction from Kakao Games and Pearl Abyss.

 According to South Korean media outlet, Hankook Daily, they published an article on October 29th, 2018 detailing how Heaven’s Grime was legally bullied by Kakao Games for the blog post, and had his life upended when an investigation firm began prying into his life at the behest of Kakao Games to get information on him.